waldoapp/wdio-service/Readme.md

 ## Installation

+### In an existing WebDriverIO project

-The easiest way to install this package is to define `@waldoapp/wdio-service` as a `devDependency` in your `package.json`:
+The easiest way to install this package in an existing WebDriverIO project is to add the `@waldoapp/wdio-service` package as a `devDependency` in your `package.json`:

 ```sh
 npm install @waldoapp/wdio-service --save-dev